 A Rights Respecting School

-We are a proud to be a UNICEF Rights Respecting School.
-In December 2019, we achieved Bronze status, which means that we place the United Nations Convention on the Rights of the Child (UNCRC) at the heart of all we do.
-We are currently working towards the Silver Award (and will then be aiming for Gold), as it teaches children to respect others' rights in all relationships in the community.
-The award is not just about what children do, but also importantly, what adults do and what is expected of them.
+We are proud to be a UNICEF Rights Respecting School.
+In November 2022, we achieved Silver status (and are currently working towards Gold), which means that we place the United Nations Convention on the Rights of the Child (UNCRC) at the heart of all we do.
+This is key as it teaches children to respect their, and others' rights, in all relationships in the community.

 These abbreviations will be referred to in the document:

-• UNCRC – United Nations Convention on the Rights of a Child
+- UNCRC – United Nations Convention on the Rights of a Child

-• RRS – Rights Respecting School
+- RRS – Rights Respecting School

-• RRSA – Rights Respecting School Award
+- RRSA – Rights Respecting School Award

-• UNICEF – United Nations International Childrens Emergency Fund
+- UNICEF – United Nations International Childrens Emergency Fund

 As we are an accredited thinking school, we actively teach and reward Habits of Mind and British Values (among a range of other important life skills), so teaching children about their rights under the UNCRC, seemed a natural next step.